Yujie-W/Old_Website/README.md

 - How should we increase the plant productivity;
 - How to achieve the optimal equilibrium of human and environment.

-Please visit [Yujie's Personal Lab](https://yujiewanglab.github.io/) for the web view.
+Please visit [Yujie's Private Lab](https://yujiewanglab.github.io/) for the web view.